 A description of the nature of the Group's operations and its principal activities are included in the directors' report, which is not part of the financial statements.

-The financial statements were authorised for issue, in accordance with a resolution of directors, on 13 September 2023.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 13 September 2024.
 The directors have the power to amend and reissue the financial statements.

 Note 2.
-Significant accounting policies
+Material accounting policy information